-There is a lot of confusing advice out there about the “optimal” meal frequency.
+There is a lot of confusing advice about the “optimal” meal frequency.

-According to many "gurus" - eating breakfast jump starts fat burning and 5–6 small meals a day prevent a slowed metabolism.
+According to many experts, eating breakfast jump starts fat burning and 5–6 small meals per day prevent your metabolism from slowing down.

-The idea that eating more frequent, smaller meals raises metabolism is a persistent myth.
+The idea that eating more frequent, smaller meals increases metabolic rate is a persistent myth.

 It is true that digesting a meal raises metabolism slightly and this phenomenon is known as the thermic effect of food.
 However, it is the total amount of food consumed that determines the amount of energy expended during digestion.

 Eating 3 meals of 800 calories will cause the same thermic effect as eating 6 meals of 400 calories.
 There is literally no difference.